SleepyDeveloper/sleepydeveloper.github.io/about.md

 years, however 3 years were spent at a night school for adults.
 The majority of applicants were from IVY league schools like, Stanford, Yale, and Carnegie Melon.
 There was no way I was going to let the situation deter me from my dream.
-After Graduation, I spent a year working at a Japanese company in Toky.
+After Graduation, I spent a year working at a Japanese company in Tokyo.
 An opportunity to work at a startup company drew me back to the US.

 My time at **Booktrope** turned out to be adefining moment of my career.
 They hired me to